ItaiAxelrad/itaiaxelrad/src/projects/calpoly/Johnson Avenue Housing Project/index.md

 Deep foundations will be used to support loads on the below grade side of the  parking structure.
 In this area, crushed sandstone will be filled and compacted to  meet grade.
 Although compacted sandstone may provide sufficient bearing capacity  to support shallow foundations, there is a concern for differential settlement  between foundations on compacted soil and foundations on native soil.
 To utilize  shallow foundations, a large volume of earth would need to be excavated so that the  entire building pad lies on native sandstone.
 This excessive excavation will  significantly drive up construction prices.
 Alternatively, deep foundations will be  placed directly on bedrock to eliminate the need for large\-scale excavation.
 Drilled  shafts rather than driven piles will be used because noise pollution from  construction in the surrounding area is a concern.

 In accordance with the Table 4.4.8.1.2B of the Caltrans Bridge Design Specifications  2003, the unconfined compressive strength of the sandstone bedrock was assigned  a minimum value of 1400 ksf.
 Using this value, guidelines from the NCH\-P  Synthesis 360 were followed to determine a sufficient foundation diameter.
 The  high strength of the bedrock requires a minimum diameter of only 0.7 feet.
 However, for constructability purposes, the driven piles will have a diameter of 3  feet so that the column load can sit fully on top of the foundation.
 Side friction was  neglected in these calculations because base resistance provides enough support.
 The lengths of the shafts will vary based on the distance from the starting point to  the bedrock elevation.
 The bedrock depth is located at an approximate elevation of  287 feet, making the longest shaft span 25 feet.
 Shafts will be embedded a minimum  depth of 6 in into bedrock.

-As recommended by the Soils Engineering -eport, a 24\-inch layer of free draining  non\-expansive material will be placed underneath the entire garage pad.
+As recommended by the Soils Engineering Report, a 24\-inch layer of free draining  non\-expansive material will be placed underneath the entire garage pad.
 The fill  material will be imported from an outside source and will meet the criteria of ASTM  2488\-06.
 The top 12 inches of the fill will be compacted to a minimum of 95% of the  maximum dry density.
 The will sit on top of the fill at a final elevation of 315 feet.

 ## Transportation